Paul P. Mealing

 The expectation of finding an explanation of nature’s regularity is the result of extrapolating to the whole of things the belief that every individual thing happens for a reason – that nothing ‘just happens’.

 The word ‘regularity’ is apt and is one that physicists often use, because that is what we have learned about nature on all scales, and it is why it is predictable to the degree that it is.
 There is, of course, a missing element in all this, and that is the role of mathematics.
-I’m not surprised that Tallis doesn’t mention the word (even once as best I can tell), because he believes that physicists have a tendency to ‘mistake the map for the territory’ when they invoke mathematics as having a pivotal role in our epistemology.
+I’m not surprised that Tallis doesn’t mention the word (even once as best I can recall), because he believes that physicists have a tendency to ‘mistake the map for the territory’ when they invoke mathematics as having a pivotal role in our epistemology.
 In another essay, he once argued that the only reason mathematics has a place in physics is because we need to measure things, or quantify them, in order to make predictions that can be verified.
 However, the very laws (or habits) that are the subject of his essay, are completely dependent on mathematics to be comprehensible at all.

 In closing, Tallis makes a very good argument: there is a gap between the ‘habits’ that nature follows and the humanmade ‘laws’ in our science that we use to describe these habits.
 He makes the point that we are forever trying to close this gap as we discover more about nature’s habits.
-And he’s right, because it appears that, no matter how much we learn, there are always more of nature’s secrets to decipher.
-Every theory we’ve devised thus far has limits and we’ve even reached a point where our theory for the very large appears irreconcilable, mathematically, with our theory for the very small.
+And he’s right, because it appears that no matter how much we learn, there are always more of nature’s secrets to decipher.
+Every theory we’ve devised thus far has limits and we’ve even reached a point where our theory for the very large appears irreconcilable (mathematically) with our theory for the very small.
 But the point I’d make is that mathematics not only gives us our best description of reality, it also delineates the limitations of any particular theory.
 Consequently, I contend there will always be a gap.

 Physicists say that the best we can do is provide a model and that model is always mathematical.
 Hawking made this point in his book, The Grand Design.
 So the model describes the laws, or habits, to the extent that we understand them at the time, and that it gets updated as we learn more.

 Tallis mentions the well-known example of Newton’s ‘laws’ being surpassed by Einstein’s.
 But here’s the thing: the ‘inverse square law’ still applies and that’s not surprising, as it’s dependent on the Universe existing in 3 spatial dimensions.
 So we not only have a ‘law’ that carries over, but we have an explanation for it.
 But here’s another thing: the 3 spatial dimensions in combination with the single dimension of time is probably the only combination of dimensions that would allow for a universe to be habitable.
 Cosmologist and Fellow of the Royal Society, John D Barrow, expounds on this in some detail in his book, The Constants of Nature.
 (As a side note, planets can only remain in stable orbits over astronomical time periods in 3 dimensions of space.)
-So where I depart philosophically from Tallis, is that there are fundamental parameters in the Universe’s very structure that determine the consequences of something existing that can understand that structure.
+So where I depart philosophically from Tallis is that there are fundamental parameters in the Universe’s very structure that determine the consequences of something existing that can understand that structure.

-Nevertheless, I agree with Tallis to the extent that I think the term, law, is a misnomer, and I think a better word is ‘principle’.
+Nevertheless, I agree with Tallis to the extent that I think the term, 'law', is a misnomer, and I think a better word is ‘principle’.
 If one goes back to Einstein’s theory of gravity replacing Newton’s, it introduces a fundamental principle called the 'principle of least action', which I think was pointed out by Emmy Noether, not Einstein.
 As it turns out, the principle of least action also ‘explains’ or ‘describes’ optical refraction, as well as forming the basis of Richard Feynman’s path integral method for QED (quantum electrodynamics).
 The principle of least action, naturally, has a mathematical formulation called the Lagrangian.

 Speaking of Emmy Noether, she derived a famous mathematical theorem (called Noether’s theorem) that is a fundamental ‘principle’ in physics, describing the intrinsic relationship between symmetries and conservation laws.
-It’s hard to avoid the term, law, in this context because it appears to be truly fundamental based on everything we know.
+It’s hard to avoid the term, 'law', in this context because it appears to be truly fundamental based on everything we know.

 So, is this a case of confusing the map with the terrain?
 Maybe.
 The Universe doesn’t exist in numbers – it exists as a process constrained by critical parameters, all of which can only be deciphered by mathematics.
 To give just one example: Planck’s constant, h, determines the size of atoms which form the basis of everything you see and touch.